 Apty compares user behaviour with the expected action pattern defined via Apty Lens and analyses the application usage to help building effective strategies of system resource expenditure.

 How Apty Lens Works:

-Apty Lens is a standalone application that connects to the browser with an open hosting application for Admin user to create a blueprint of certain Activity or, in other words, the scenario for desired flow of user actions.
+Apty Lens can be accessed by installing Apty Assist Studio that connects to the browser with an open hosting application for Admin user to create a blueprint of certain Activity or, in other words, the scenario for desired flow of user actions.

 The essence of creating an Activity lies in going though all steps required to complete a specific use case and letting Apty Lens "remember" which user interface elements were involved in this Activity.